 Like everywhere else in the United States, the Nebraska fireworks laws are unique to that specific state.
-Before using any type of fireworks such as wedding sparklers, it is very important to know all of the Nebraska fireworks laws to prevent any type of fines or legal problems on your big day.
+Before using any type of fireworks such as sparklers for weddings, it is very important to know all of the Nebraska fireworks laws to prevent any type of fines or legal problems on your big day.

 Whether you live in Omaha, Lincoln, Bellevue, or any other city in Nebraska, breaking the local fireworks laws can ruin your wedding in a big hurry.
 Below we have list the current Nebraska fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.